-- 10.28 If a measure of protection taken in one Contracting Party is not being respected in another Contracting Party, it may be necessary to commence enforcement proceedings in that latter Contracting Party.404 - 10.29 It is important to note that a measure whereby a court scues judicial powers of representation on the appoint appoint a prepresentative of on an adult is not, as such, a measure that requires enforcement.
-The purported effect of a measure like this is simply to enable the representative to act on behalf of the adult concerned.
-With a view to facilitate the implementation of such a measure, it could be accompanied by a certificate issued under Article 38 indicating the capacity in which a representative of an adult is entitled to act and the powers conferred.
-If the party invoking such a measure were to know, in advance, that certain parties may not respect or abide by these powers conferred by a court this judicial power of representation, the party relying on this measure could seek an advance recognition under Article 23 in order to dispel any doubts as to its recognition and effect. - 10.30 Where it is necessary to commence enforcement proceedings in another Contracting Party, Article 25 of the Convention sets out a procedure where an interested party (e.g., the representative of the adult) must in these circumstances, request that the measure be declared enforceable or registered for the purpose of enforcement in the requested Contracting Party according to the procedure provided for by the law of that State.
-Article 25 applies to both measures of protection the purported effects of which may not be achieved without some form of coercion by the competent enforcing authorities of the requested Contracting Party and measures of protection that may, where necessary, require some form of coercion to achieve their purported effects. - 10.31 The First Meeting of the Special Commission noted that measures taken for the protection of an adult only exceptionally require enforcement under Article 25.
-This may occur, for instance, where a decision is taken by a competent authority to place the adult in an establishment or to authorise a specific intervention by health care practitioners or medical staff (e.g., tests or treatments).410 It is recommended that Contracting Parties and competent authorities, in their laws and procedures respectively, differentiate between those measures that require enforcement and those that do not.411 - Example 10.L A competent authority in Contracting Party A, the adult's State of habitual residence. has taken a measure of protection for an adult by appointing a legal representative for them.
-The powers conferred onto this representative by the competent authority in Contracting Party A permit
+- 10.28 If a measure of protection taken in one Contracting Party is not being respected in another Contracting Party, it may be necessary to commence enforcement proceedings in that latter Contracting Party.390 - 10.29 It is important to note that a measure whereby a court appoints a representative for an adult is not, as such, a measure that requires enforcement.391 The purported effect of a measure like this is simply to enable the representative to act on behalf of the adult concerned.
+With a view to facilitate the implementation of such a measure, it could be accompanied by a certificate issued under Article 38 indicating the capacity in which a representative of an adult is entitled to act and the powers conferred.392 If the party invoking such a measure were to know, in advance, that certain parties may not respect or abide by these powers conferred by a court, the party relying on this measure could seek an advance recognition under Article 23 in order to dispel any doubts as to its recognition and effect.

-404 Art.
+Art.
 25; See, also, Explanatory Report (op. cit. note 12), para.
 126.

-See Glessary: "Judicial powers of representation".
-See C&R No 28 of the First Meeting of the SC (see path indicated in note 8).
+391 See C&R No 28 of the First Meeting of the SC (see path indicated in note 8).